AmeyVijeesh/Phone-Simulator/README.md

 # Phone-Simulator
-An extremely simple Phone Simulator made using Tkinter.
+An extremely simple Phone Simulator (inspired from Xcode's simulator), made using Tkinter.
 This Simulator contains 6 apps, each of them found commonly in different OS.

 # Modules